 The CPUC will reach out to credit unions and community banks with unserved locations in their service areas and make a list of such banks available to ISPs.
-In addition, it will discuss partnership
+In addition, it will discuss partnership models and options for banks to work with community development organizations and private partners to underwrite loan guarantees for local banks to provide letters of credit.

-12 Climate assessment (Requirement 15)
+12. Climate assessment (Requirement 15)